rederyk/pwnagotchi_GPSD-ng/README.md

 Default is metric because it's the International System.

 ## Handshake
-- Set gps position to bettercap (it's also done on internet_available)
+- Set gps position to bettercap (it's also done on internet_available() and on_unfiltered_ap_list())
 - Saves position informations into "gps.json" (compatible with Wigle and webgpsmap)

+Note: During on_unfiltered_ap_list(), if an access point whith pcap files but without gps file is detected, this plugin will save the current position for that AP.
+This is a fallback, if the position was not available during handshake().

 ## Bettercap
 Gps option is set to off.
-Position is update in Bettercap everytime a handshake is captured.
+Position is update by the plugin to Bettercap, on handshake, internet_available and on_unfiltered_ap_list.

 # TODO
 - [ ] Run around the World!